-Making realistic changes to your diet and level of physical activity that can become a part of your daily routine.
+- make realistic changes to your diet and physical activity that can become a part of your regular routine

-Evidence shows that the best way to lose weight is to make long-term changes to diet and physical activity that result in a steady rate of weight loss.
-Aim to lose weight at around 0.5kg to 1kg a week (1lb to 2lb), until you achieve a healthy BMI
+- the best way to lose weight is to make long-term changes to diet and physical activity that result in a steady rate of weight loss

-This guide can help you to start your journey towards a healthy weight.
-Once you’re on the way, there is lots of information and advice that can help you keep going in our Lose weight section.
+Below are some helpful tips to start your journey towards a healthy weight.
+Once you're on the way, there is lots of information and advice provided in the plan.

 To lose weight, we need to change our current habits.
 This means eating less – even when eating a healthy, balanced diet – and getting more active.

-Drastic fad diets and exercise regimes that result in rapid weight loss are unlikely to work for long, because these kinds of lifestyle changes can’t be maintained.
-Once you stop the regime, you’re likely to return to old habits and regain weight.
+Fad diets and exercise regimes that result in rapid weight loss are unlikely to work for long, because these kinds of lifestyle changes cannot be maintained.
+Once you stop the regime, you're likely to return to old habits and regain weight.

-You can take five actions today that will start your journey towards a healthy weight:
+You can take 6 actions today that will start your journey towards a healthy weight:

-- Now take the next snack you plan to have and swap it for something healthier.
-Go for a piece of fruit, a fruit bun or a slice of malt loaf with a low-fat spread.
-Aim to do the same every day: you’ve adopted your first weight loss habit.
-Try these 100-calorie snacks.
+- Take the next snack you plan to have and swap it for something healthier.
+Aim to do the same every day: you've adopted your first weight loss habit.

-- Last, think about your breakfast tomorrow morning.
-Can you make it healthier, using the foods you already have at home?
-Get ideas in Healthy breakfasts (for people who hate breakfast).
+- Try to have breakfast every morning.
+Get ideas in healthy breakfasts (for people who hate breakfast).

 Do this week

-There are four actions you can take this week:
+There are 3 actions you can take this week: